W Wailes Wailes and Strang

 Designed (consultant): Eastbourne, – St Elisabeth (1935-38 – with Tatchell)

 Henry Wilson (1864-1934) worked for J D Sedding after training as an architect with J O Scott and John Belcher (1841-1914).
-He assisted Sedding with his masterpiece of Holy Trinity, Sloane Street and took over his practice after the Sedding’s sudden death, completing the projects in hand.
-The two men shared a belief in the supremacy of the architect in uniting the talents of all the artists and craftsmen involved in the construction of a buildimg.
+He assisted Sedding with his masterpiece of Holy Trinity, Sloane Street and took over his practice after Sedding’s sudden death, completing the projects in hand.
+The two men shared a belief in the supremacy of the architect in uniting the talents of all the artists and craftsmen involved in the construction of a building.
 From 1896 to 1901 he was editor of the Architectural Review and he also wrote about architecture more widely.
-He lacked confidence over the practical side of architecture and in consequence moved towards church fittings, particularly metalwork and sculpture with some glass also, a tendency which was reflected in his membership of the Art Workers Guild, of which he became master in 1917.
+He was lacking in confidence over the practical side of architecture and in consequence moved towards church fittings, particularly metalwork and sculpture with some glass also, a development which was reflected in his membership of the Art Workers Guild, of which he became master in 1917.
 He was also celebrated for his exotic jewellery designs.
 He spent his final years in France and his obituary in The Times criticised the fussiness of his larger scale work with no mention of his architectural background.